Skip to content

 Best for visual feedback and monitoring

-The MOTU M4 surprised us.
+The MOTU M4 punches above its weight.
 Its full-color LCD metering display lets you see input and output levels at a glance without opening any software, and the ESS Sabre32 DAC delivers measured performance that competes with interfaces at twice the price.

-We used the M4 for a week of daily podcast recording and music production on a Mac Studio.
-The loopback feature worked well for recording system audio alongside a microphone input, which is helpful for recording Discord calls.
+The M4 suits daily podcast recording and music production.
+Its loopback feature handles recording system audio alongside a microphone input, which is helpful for recording Discord calls.

 Specs: USB-C, 4 in / 4 out, 24-bit/192kHz, includes MOTU Performer Lite.